Technique Master class with Howard Fine and David Coury

 Audit Master class

 Auditing the Master Class represents a unique learning opportunity and provides the best possible introduction into the work, techniques and ethos of The Studio.
-We strongly recommend auditing the Master Class to anyone interested in undertaking study at The Studio.
+We strongly recommend auditing to anyone interested in training with us.

 As an auditor, you will actively observe the class, experiencing the work through the Master Class ensemble and Howard’s critique.
-Auditors are given the opportunity to ask questions, and are provided with a list of the texts that the participants will be work-shopping, enabling them to study the source material and appreciate Howard’s approach to script analysis.
+Auditors are given the opportunity to ask questions, and are provided with a list of the texts that the participants will be work-shopping, enabling them to study the source material at a later date and appreciate Howard’s approach to script analysis.

 In order to make the most of auditing the Master Class and gain a thorough understanding of Howard’s approach to technique training, we strongly encourage auditors to read Howard’s book, ‘Fine on Acting: A Vision of the Craft’ prior to the class, and to audit all four days of the Master Class.